rohit01/rohit01.github.io/_posts/technology/2016-07-12-devops-meetup-ola.md

 **Speaker**: [@chandrashekar_m](https://twitter.com/chandrashekar_m), Architect at Knowlarity Communications
 **Slides**: [click here](http://www.slideshare.net/AmazonWebServices/aws-may-2016-webinar-series-deep-dive-on-serverless-web-applications)
 **Summary**: In this talk, Chandra talked about AWS managed services.
 He talked about AWS lambda, Redshift, DynomoDB among others to create serverless web applications.
-He also gave an example about Knowlarity use case and explained, how startups can leverage it to have a better focus on business.
+He also gave an example of Knowlarity use case and explained, how startups can leverage it to have a better focus on business.

 ### Salt - Deploy, Monitor, React
 ---